Waize333/cGpt/README.md

 Download the txt file of Data to train the GPT model on.

-Replace the FileName With Actual File NAme.
+Replace the FileName With Actual File Name.